jkornelsen/team_progress/README.md

 ## Server

-The multiplayer design requires more on the server side than normal idlers.
+The flexible, multiplayer design requires more on the server side than normal idlers.
 Websites such as pythonAnywhere can host this type of project.
 To download and run on a home network, see [Installing](Installation.md).